The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Preliminaries

 To reduce the clutter, let us refer to winning models $\mathcal{M}_{m^*}$ and $\mathcal{P}_{m^*}$ as simply $\mathcal{M}^*$ and $\mathcal{P}^*$ respectively.
 The goal could also be adjusted to maximise a scoring criteria, instead of minimising a loss function.
 Note, candidate models $\mathcal{M}$ may include different CATE estimators (e.g. X-Learner, Doubly Robust), base learners (e.g. Linear Regression, Decision Tree) and hyperparameters (e.g. regularisation strength, hidden layers).
 Therefore $\mathcal{M}$ can be defined as a tuple $\{\mathcal{C},(\mathcal{B},\mathcal{H})\}$ that consists of causal estimators $\mathcal{C}$ and a pair of base learners and hyperparameter values $(\mathcal{B, H})$, with $c \in \Omega_{\mathcal{C}}$ and $(b,h) \in \Omega_{\mathcal{B,H}}$. $\mathcal{B}$ and $\mathcal{H}$ must be a pair as not all base learner-hyperparameter combinations are meaningful.
 Thus, it is clear that changing any of the three will result in a new candidate model.
 An \textit{S-Learner} with \textit{Linear Regression} as its base learner and a hyperparameter $L1=0.1$ could be one possible example of a candidate model, say $\mathcal{M}_1$.
 Then, using the same CATE estimator and base learner but changing the hyperparameter to $L1=0.5$ now results in a different model $\mathcal{M}_2$.
 This is because, even though both models have the same $\mathcal{C}_c$ and $\mathcal{B}_b$, they differ in $\mathcal{H}_h$, hence they are different candidate models ($\mathcal{M}_1 \neq \mathcal{M}_2$).
 Rewriting the problem to include all three search spaces explicitly results in

 Note that many causal estimators allow for multiple base learners to be defined, so a single $\mathcal{B}_b$ may contain a tuple of multiple learners.
 Similarly, many base learners have multiple tunable hyperparameters, hence it is acceptable for a single $\mathcal{H}_h$ to be defined as a set of multiple hyperparameters.
 The loss $\mathcal{L}$ is commonly obtained on a single validation set or through cross-validation (CV), where the final loss is an average of losses obtained on each validation fold.
-For this reason, $\mathcal{D}_{tr} \cap \mathcal{D}_{val}$ is not necessarily $\varnothing$ (i.e. empty) in case CV is used.
-Following Equation \ref{eq:ms}, an example with \textit{MSE} as an evaluation metric would look like:
+For this reason, $\mathcal{D}^{tr} \cap \mathcal{D}^{val}$ is not necessarily $\varnothing$ (i.e. empty) in case CV is used.